-(a) The State shall have the right to determine whether an interrogation will occur via teleconference, videoconference or in person.

-(b) With respect to agency level meetings, the parties agree that either party has the right to require that such meetings occur via teleconference or videoconference.

-(c) With respect to disciplinary arbitrations, either party may require that such hearings occur via videoconference, subject to planning with the appointed arbitrator.

-(d) Whether a witness appears at an in-person hearing via teleconference or videoconference shall be determined solely by the appointed arbitrator absent the consent of both parties.

-(e) Nothing herein shall restrict the ability of the employee and his/her representative(s) from appearing together at the same location for any of the proceedings referenced in paragraphs (a) through (c) above.

-III.
-The parties hereby establish a labor/management committee to address any issues arising out of the implementation of this MOA, including, but not limited to, the impact upon the time and attention of the "triage" arbitrator.

-IV.
-This pilot program will commence upon ratification of the State/PEF 2019-2023 Agreement and will terminate on March 31, 2023 unless renewed by mutual agreement of the parties.
-Notwithstanding the termination date, the expedited suspension review procedures herein shall be available for any suspensions implemented on or prior to March 31, 2023 and the provisions for virtual hearings shall be applicable to any NOD issued on or before March 31, 2023.
+- (a) The State shall have the right to determine whether an interrogation will occur via teleconference, videoconference or in person. - (b) With respect to agency level meetings, the parties agree that either party has the right to require that such meetings occur via teleconference or videoconference. - (c) With respect to disciplinary arbitrations, either party may require that such hearings occur via videoconference, subject to planning with the appointed arbitrator. - (d) Whether a witness appears at an in-person hearing via teleconference or videoconference shall be determined solely by the appointed arbitrator absent the consent of both parties. - (e) Nothing herein shall restrict the ability of the employee and his/her representative(s) from appearing together at the same location for any of the proceedings referenced in paragraphs (a) through (c) above. - III.
+The parties hereby establish a labor/management committee to address any issues arising out of the implementation of this MOA, including, but not limited to, the impact upon the time and attention of the "triage" arbitrator. - IV.
+This pilot program began upon ratification of the State/PEF 2019-2023 Agreement and will terminate on March 31, 2026 unless renewed by mutual agreement of the parties.
+Notwithstanding the termination date, the expedited suspension review procedures herein shall be available for any suspensions implemented on or prior to March 31, 2026 and the provisions for virtual hearings shall be applicable to any NOD issued on or before March 31, 2026.
 The parties agree that if this pilot is not extended by mutual agreement both parties reserve their rights to make arguments in any appropriate forum regarding whether the employer can require participation in virtual proceedings covered by Section II above.

 For the State: For PEF:

 Michael Volforte Wayne Spence

 Director President

-Governor's Office of Employee Relations Public Employees Federation
+Office of Employee Relations Public Employees Federation

+Dated: June 6, 2023 Dated: June 6, 2023

-This letter confirms our understandings during negotiation of the 2019-2023 State/PEF Agreement regarding temporary modification of the Annual Leave cap contained in Article 12.4 of the Agreement.
+This letter confirms our understandings during negotiation of the 2023-2026 State/PEF Agreement regarding temporary modification of the Annual Leave cap contained in Article 12.4 of the Agreement.

-As a result of the COVID-19 emergency, we had agreed outside of contract negotiations that employees could carry excess accruals that would have been otherwise forfeited on April 1, 2020, or April 1, 2021 through December 31, 2021.
-Vacation credits earned on or after April 1, 2021 that would normally be subject to the April 1, 2022 cap contained in Article 12.4(c) of the Agreement were not subject to these prior special agreements necessitated by COVID-19.
+As a result of the COVID-19 emergency, we had agreed outside of contract negotiations that employees could carry excess accruals that would have been otherwise forfeited on April 1, 2020, April 1, 2021, April 1, 2022 and April 1, 2023 through December 31, 2023.
+Vacation credits earned on or after April 1, 2023 that would normally be subject to the April 1, 2024 cap contained in Article 12.4(c) of the Agreement were not subject to these prior special agreements necessitated by COVID-19.